 Review of systems should include symptoms of causative disorders, including dyspnea during exertion, orthopnea, and paroxysmal nocturnal dyspnea (heart failure); alcohol or hepatotoxin exposure, jaundice, and easy bruising (a liver disorder); malaise and anorexia (cancer or a liver or kidney disorder); and immobilization, extremity injury, or recent surgery (DVT).

 Past medical history should include any disorders known to cause edema, including heart, liver, and kidney disorders and cancer (including any related surgery or radiation therapy).
 The history should also include predisposing conditions for these causes, including streptococcal infection, recent viral infection (eg, hepatitis), chronic alcohol abuse, and hypercoagulable disorders.
-Drug history should include specific questions about drugs known to cause edema (see Table 3: Symptoms of Cardiovascular Disorders: Some Causes of Edema).
+Drug history should include specific questions about drugs known to cause edema (see Table 3: Some Causes of Edema).
 Patients are asked about the amount of Na used in cooking and at the table.

 The area of edema is identified and examined for extent, warmth, erythema, and tenderness; symmetry or lack of it is noted.
 Presence and degree of pitting (visible and palpable depressions caused by pressure from the examiner's fingers on the edematous area, which displaces the interstitial fluid) are noted.